zammad/zammad-documentation/api-ticket-article.rst

 To download attachments you need to call "GET /api/v1/ticket_attachment/#{ticket_id}/#{article_id}/#{id}".

-If you want to add inline images, just use data uris in html markup:
+If you want to add inline images, just use data URIs in HTML markup:

 Request::